Crisp apples are abundant in the markets and at farm stand and this Skillet Apple Upside-down Cake recipe is a perfect use for them!

 - 1 teas vanilla

-Heat a 9 to 10: cast iron skillet over low heat.
+- Heat a 9-to-10 inch: cast iron skillet over low heat.
 Melt the butter in the pan and add the apples and cook for 4 to 6 minutes, until the apples have softened.
 Add the brown sugar and lemon juice and remove from heat.